priyanka-velu/Power-BI-Data-Survey-Dashboard/README.md

 ## Data Visualization and Analysis

 ### 1. Count of Survey Takers and Average Age
+- **Methods**:
-- **Count of Survey Takers**: Displayed the total number of unique survey respondents using a card visualization.
+   - Displayed the total number of unique survey respondents using a card visualization.
-- **Average Age**: Showed the average age of survey takers using a card visualization.
+   -Showed the average age of survey takers using a card visualization.
+- **Question: How many data professionals participated in the survey, and what is their average age?**
+  - **Answer**: The **Count of Survey Takers** card displays the total number of unique respondents, giving a sense of the survey's reach and sample size.
+The **Average Age** card shows the mean age of the participants, which can help businesses understand the demographic profile of their data workforce.
+This information is useful for tailoring recruitment strategies and professional development programs to fit the age profile of the industry.
   ![Screenshot 2024-07-22 152435](https://github.com/user-attachments/assets/2655833c-2669-4277-8401-ae908dcfa8cf)

 ### 2. Job Titles vs. Salary